Filmmaker stars Bethlehem as model of diversity in Middle East

 Around 50,000 Palestinian Christians, including 17,000 Catholics, live among four million Muslims in the Israeli-occupied West Bank and in Gaza.

-They say Israel's checkpoints and separation barrier cut them off from their neighbors and holy places in Jerusalem.
+They say Israel's checkpoints and separation barrier cut them off from their neighbours and holy places in Jerusalem.

 Sansour said she hoped her film and campaign would raise awareness of the situation aided by the symbolic Bethlehem passport that grants citizenship to the world's best known "little town" - as sung in the popular Christmas carol - that stands for "joy and goodwill to all".